dev-diaries/web/_social-posts/quote-controls.md

 {:.post-content}
 You can use the &lt;q&gt; HTML5 element to automatically wrap some content in quotes.
 Most modern browsers implement it by surrounding the text in quote marks.
-Also use the before and after CSS element to also show the element in quotes.
-If you want to use curly quotes for all or some particular content or use Guillemets << >> as they in the French language you can set how quotes show using the quotes CSS property.
+Also use the before and after CSS pseudo element to also show any element in quotes.
+If you want to use curly quotes for all or some particular content or use Guillemets << >> as they in the French language you can set how quotes display using the quotes CSS property.
 {% highlight css %}
 /*